-You may have to pay extra if you choose a higher standard of accommodation or additional services that are above your assessed care needs or the care and services your aged care home must provide you.
+You may also choose to pay for additional services, which go beyond the care and services which your aged care home must provide.

 Staff will assess your care needs within four weeks of you moving into your aged care home using a tool called the Aged Care Funding Instrument (ACFI).
 Talk to your home about how they have classified your care needs using the ACFI.
 This will help you to understand what care and services the home can and cannot charge you for.
-If you have lower care needs you may need to pay extra for some services.
+If you have lower care needs you may need to pay for some services.
 If you have high care needs, your home cannot ask you to pay for certain services.